ory/docs/docs/keto/contributing.md

 Whether you are a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.

-- We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+- We're committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
 - Please avoid using nicknames that might detract from a friendly, safe and welcoming environment for all.
 - Be kind and courteous.
 There is no need to be mean or rude.
 - We will exclude you from interaction if you insult, demean or harass anyone.
-  In particular, we do not tolerate behavior that excludes people in socially marginalized groups.
+  In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
 - Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or a member of the Ory Keto core team immediately.
-- Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.
+- Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour isn't welcome.

 We welcome discussion about creating a welcoming, safe, and productive environment for the community.
 If you have any questions, feedback, or concerns